dan-nagle/h2m/README.txt

 The h2m autofortran tool will attempt to translate struct, function, macros, enum, and variable declarations.
 It is not designed to translate complex program code.
-For example, if a function definition is provided, it will be commented out in Untranslatable features will be commented out.
+For example, if a function definition is provided, it will be commented out in Fortran.
+Untranslatable features will be commented out.
 Invalid names begining with an underscore will be prefixed with 'h2m' to create a valid name.
 Warnings about invalid names or commented out lines will be printed to standard error